-The first stamps of New Zealand were issued on 20 July 1855.
-They are known as the “Chalons” after the Alfred Chalon painting of the young Queen which inspired the stamps central design.
-This wonderful series continued with many changes to perforations, paper, watermarks and inks until 1873.
-It was a triumph of the engravers art & printers cunning utilising as it did not just the portrait but also the circular engine-turned background from the first stamps of Chile, Nova Scotia and South Australia.
-Also the radiating spandrels outside of the central vignette which were taken from a banknote design and the same Chilean stamp.
+The first New Zealand stamps issued on 20th July 1855, are known as the “Chalons” after the Alfred Chalon painting of the young Queen, which also inspired the stamps central design.
+This wonderful series continued with many changes including perforations, watermarks, paper and inks until 1873.
+It was a triumph of the engravers art and printers cunning utilising as it didn't just the portrait but also the circular engine-turned background from the first stamps of Chile, Nova Scotia and also South Australia.
+In addition the radiating spandrels outside of the central vignette, taken from a banknote design and the same Chilean stamp.

-The later Victorian portrait stamps are often referred to as the ‘Sideface’ issues and are enjoyed by stamp collectors seeking to find examples of the many different perforation combinations available, also in 1893 commercial adverts were printed on the reverse of stamps and these are highly collectible.
-In 1898 an innovative set of pictorial designs were issued showing New Zealand’s spectacular landscapes and this set the scene for a generation of high quality engraved designs which were New Zealand’s own and not shared elsewhere.
+The later Victorian portrait stamps, referred to as the ‘Sideface’ issues, are enjoyed by collectors seeking examples of the different perforation combinations.
+In 1893 commercial adverts were printed on the reverse of stamps, making these highly collectible.
+Then, in 1898 an innovative set of pictorial designs were issued showing New Zealand’s spectacular landscapes.
+As a result, this set the scene for a generation of high quality engraved designs which were New Zealand’s own and not shared elsewhere.